Skip to main content

 No one had asked the question that now seemed obvious: What problem are we actually trying to solve?

-Marcus realized that the failure wasn't in the execution.
 The execution had been flawless.
-The failure was in the foundation—in the assumptions that had never been examined, the questions that had never been asked, the clarity that had never been established before the first line of code was written.
+The failure was in the foundation: assumptions never examined, questions never asked, clarity never established before the first line of code was written.

 The technology had been a calculator.
-And they had typed in the wrong equation.
+They typed in the wrong equation.

 Module 1A: Theory